apache/trafficcontrol/docs/source/api/v4/user_current.rst

 :tenantId:          The integral, unique identifier of the :term:`Tenant` to which this user belongs
 :uid:               A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user
 :username:          The user's username
-:lastAuthenticated: The date and time at which the user was last authenticated, in :ref:`non-rfc-datetime`

 .. code-block:: http
 	:caption: Response Example